PVieiraCoding/web/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe your user scenario**

-> Provide a clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+> Provide a clear and concise description of what the general idea is.

 **Describe the solution you'd like**

-> Provide a clear and concise description of what you want to happen, with code snippets or pseudo code as applicable.
+> Provide a clear and concise description of what you want to happen, with code snippets or pseudo code as applicable or any other examples.

 **Describe alternatives you've considered**